Skip to content

 1. Programming fundamentals in Go

-Begin your journey as a programmer with Go, a modern, efficient and proven programming language used by industry leaders.
-Start by learning the basic syntax and semantics of the language, such as variables and control flow, before moving on to more complex concepts.
+Start with Go, a modern, efficient and proven language used by industry leaders.
+Learn the basic syntax and semantics, such as variables and control flow, before moving on to more complex concepts.

 2. Data structures and algorithms

-Learn to translate abstract, human-readable requirements into the concrete and formal world of low-level machines.
-Train how to represent, store and manipulate information, and how to transform problems into step-by-step instructions efficiently executable by the computer, until it is a second nature to you.
+Learn to translate abstract, human-readable requirements into the concrete world of machines.
+Train how to represent, store and manipulate information, and how to break problems into step-by-step instructions a computer can execute efficiently, until it becomes second nature.

 3. Backend and API development

-Discover how applications work behind the scene: write the software that runs in the cloud, providing services to be used by the rest of your app, connects them to databases and provides the business logic necessary to provide functionality, in a performant and scalable way.
+Discover how applications work behind the scenes.
+Write software that runs in the cloud, connects to databases, and provides the business logic your app needs, in a performant and scalable way.

 4. Network programming